Analysis | The next phase of Biden’s presidency will be harder — and riskier

 Raising taxes on the wealthiest taxpayers also has long been popular.
 Biden has promised that people with incomes below $400,000 will not have their taxes raised, though the full details of his forthcoming tax proposals affecting individuals aren’t yet known and he could face stiff debate generally on the revenue side of his initiatives.

-Democratic strategists acknowledge that the size of Biden’s proposals leave Democrats open to the familiar charge that they are the party of tax-and-spend and wasteful government, though they say Republicans will attach that label to anything Biden proposals, so why not go big.
+Democratic strategists acknowledge that the size of Biden’s proposals leave Democrats open to the familiar charge that they are the party of tax-and-spend and wasteful government, though they say Republicans will attach that label to anything Biden proposes, so why not go big.
 “The Republicans can say tax-and-spend all you want,” Democratic strategist Jeffrey Pollock said.
 “If the voters feel the Democrats have taken the economy in the right direction, that’s a win for us.”

 That’s the message Democrats hope to be able to take into the midterm elections, that Biden’s initiatives have paid off economically for individuals and the country.
 But before Democrats can make that case, Biden must turn this enormous proposal into law.
 However well he has navigated the opening months of his presidency, the next phase will be even more challenging.